25 of the Most Popular Supplements to Take While Intermittent Fasting

 There are many calcium supplements available, but people with an intermittent fasting practice need products with clinically-effective dosages.

-Products like Kino Octane offer intermittent fasters clinically-proven dosages of caffeine, B vitamins, sodium, potassium, L-citrulline and L-theanine.
+Products like ZUUM offer intermittent fasters clinically-proven dosages of caffeine, B vitamins, sodium, potassium, L-citrulline and L-theanine.

 10. Vitamin D